August 21, 2017

 Located near these exhibits in the Eco Experience building, the highly popular Water Bar gives fairgoers a chance to sample drinking water from around Minnesota.

-Located on the west side of Underwood Street between Lee and Randall avenues, the Lactation Station gives moms a quiet, cool place to breastfeed or pump breastmilk.
+Located on the west side of Underwood Street between Lee and Randall avenues, the Lactation Station [expired link] gives moms a quiet, cool place to breastfeed or pump breastmilk.
 While women in Minnesota can breastfeed anywhere they are legally allowed to be, including the fair, the myTalk 107.1 Lactation Station, sponsored by the Minnesota WIC Program, offers moms and babies a private place to feed or pump and pick up information about WIC services.

 On Monday August 28, the Sage cancer-screening program will be showcased in the rotating Healthfair11 booth in the Health Fair 11 Building’s East Crossroads auditorium located at the intersection of Dan Patch Avenue and Cooper Street.